SMUTF: Schema Matching Using Generative Tags and Hybrid Features: SMUTF Methodology

 \subsection{Problem Definitions}

-Our primary objective is to devise a SM methodology that can independently establish the relationship between two distinct schemas, aligning their respective columns with the assistance of machine learning models.
-The proposed method consists of two fundamental tasks: \textit{generating HXL-style tags} and \textit{calculating similarity scores}.
+Our primary objective is to devise an SM methodology that can independently establish the relationship between two distinct schemas, aligning their respective columns with the assistance of machine learning models.
+The proposed method does not require any external knowledge base to assist the SM process and it consists of two fundamental tasks: \textit{generating HXL-style tags} and \textit{calculating similarity scores}.

 We perceive our schema-matching task as a problem of similarity matching (as illustrated in Figure~\ref{fig:schema}) involving two schemas $S = \left \langle C,V \right \rangle$.
 In this context, a schema is made up of column names $C = \{c_1, c_2, \dots, c_n\}$ and corresponding values $V = \{v_{i,1}, v_{i,2}, \dots, v_{i,m}\}$ for the i-th column where $i \leq n$.
 Essentially, the names and values of each column are viewed as a sequence labeling problem, for which the Large Language Model (LLM) generates HXL-style tags.
 These tags are merged with other column features and then merged features are fed into a gradient-boosting method, XGBoost, to perform classification.
 This results in the prediction of the similarity score between two columns.
 For every column set, either from the source $S_{src}$ or the target schema $S_{tar}$, the model's outcome is a similarity score matrix $O \in \mathbb{R}^{n_1 \times n_2}$ and pairs of matched columns $P \in \mathbb{R}^{min(n_1,n_2)}$.
 Here, $n_1$ and $n_2$ represent the number of columns in the two schemas respectively.